pivotal-cf/docs-pks/velero-stateless-label.hbs.md

 ---
 title: Back Up and Restore Stateless App with Label
-owner: TKGI

 ---

 This topic describes how to use Velero to back up and restore a stateless application using the label selector feature with Velero.

 ##<a id="overview"></a> Overview